greg-js/arch-wiki-md-repo/wiki/_content/systemd-Timers.md

 *   Complexity: to set up a timed job with _systemd_ you create two files and run a couple `systemctl` commands.
 Compare that to adding a single line to a crontab.
 *   Emails: there is no built-in equivalent to cron's `MAILTO` for sending emails on job failure.
 See the next section for an example of setting up an equivalent using `OnFailure=`.
+*   Random delay: there is no built-in equivalent to cron's `RANDOM_DELAY` for randomly spreading timers out across a given interval (see [bug report](https://bugs.freedesktop.org/show_bug.cgi?id=82084), [test results](https://wiki.archlinux.org/index.php?title=Talk:Systemd/Timers&oldid=356408#Parallelization_section_is_confusing)).
+Services which you do not want to run concurrently must have their timers manually set to minimize overlap.

+**Note:** The `AccuracySec` option is **not** useful for randomly staggering timers since it "is synchronized between all local timers units" (`systemd.timer(5)`).
+In other words, `AccuracySec` shifts all timer activation times by the same amount.
+For example, all `OnCalendar=daily` timer units with `AccuracySec=15m` will trigger the associated services at the same point in time between 00:00 and 00:15.

 ### MAILTO